alessandro-modolo/local-stack/README.md

 | admin    | password | company |

 ## How to stop, restart and destroy
-Of you don't want to destroy everything and start from scratch every time, you can simply stop the services using
+If you don't want to destroy everything and start from scratch every time, you can simply stop the services using
 ```
 docker-compose stop
 ```